padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.2.5 - Auth0 Supported
+### ASVS Requirement 2.2.5 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify that where a Credential Service Provider (CSP) and the application verifying authentication are separated, mutually authenticated TLS is in place between the two endpoints.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures secure communication between the application and the CSP.
+**Justification**: This requirement ensures secure communication between the application and the CSP.
 Mutually authenticated TLS can help to prevent man-in-the-middle attacks and ensure the integrity and confidentiality of the authentication data.
 Auth0 clearly allows authentication with mTLS as stated here (https://auth0.com/docs/get-started/authentication-and-authorization-flow/authenticate-with-mtls).
+Given the scope of this project and it being too small, there will be no need to use maTLS for this.

-**Security Requirement**: Mutually Authenticated TLS - If a Credential Service Provider (CSP) and the application verifying authentication are separated, the application should ensure that mutually authenticated TLS is in place between the two endpoints.
+**Security Requirement**: Not Applicable > Mutually Authenticated TLS - If a Credential Service Provider (CSP) and the application verifying authentication are separated, the application should ensure that mutually authenticated TLS is in place between the two endpoints.

 ---

-### ASVS Requirement 2.2.6 - Auth0 Supported
+### ASVS Requirement 2.2.6 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify replay resistance through the mandated use of One-time Passwords (OTP) devices, cryptographic authenticators, or lookup codes.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it helps to protect user accounts from replay attacks.
+**Justification**: This requirement helps to protect user accounts from replay attacks.
 Implementing measures like OTP devices, cryptographic authenticators, or lookup codes can significantly increase the difficulty for an attacker to replay a user's authentication sequence.
 Auth0 api allows for replay attack mitigation through cryptographic authenticators, as stated here (https://auth0.com/docs/get-started/authentication-and-authorization-flow/implicit-flow-with-form-post/mitigate-replay-attacks-when-using-the-implicit-flow).
+Given the scope of the project being too small, this won't be necessary to implement.

-**Security Requirement**: Replay Resistance - The application should ensure replay resistance through the mandated use of One-time Passwords (OTP) devices, cryptographic authenticators, or lookup codes.
+**Security Requirement**: Not Applicable > Replay Resistance - The application should ensure replay resistance through the mandated use of One-time Passwords (OTP) devices, cryptographic authenticators, or lookup codes.

 ---

-### ASVS Requirement 2.2.7 - Auth0 Supported
+### ASVS Requirement 2.2.7 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify intent to authenticate by requiring the entry of an OTP token or user-initiated action such as a button press on a FIDO hardware key.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that the user intends to authenticate.
+**Justification**: This requirement ensures that the user intends to authenticate.
 Requiring an OTP token or a user-initiated action can help to prevent unintentional or accidental authentication.
 This requirement can be implemented with Auth0 by way of customizing the flow of authentication in order to verify an intent to authenticate by the user.
+Given the scope of the project, it's very unlikely we will even have real users that wish to verify their intent to authenticate, this is something for a bigger scope project.

-**Security Requirement**: Verify Intent to Authenticate - The application should verify the intent to authenticate by requiring the entry of an OTP token or user-initiated action such as a button press on a FIDO hardware key.
+**Security Requirement**: Not Applicable > Verify Intent to Authenticate - The application should verify the intent to authenticate by requiring the entry of an OTP token or user-initiated action such as a button press on a FIDO hardware key.

 ---

-### ASVS Requirement 2.3.1 - Auth0 Supported
+### ASVS Requirement 2.3.1 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify system generated initial passwords or activation codes SHOULD be securely randomly generated, SHOULD be at least 6 characters long, and MAY contain letters and numbers, and expire after a short period of time.
 These initial secrets must not be permitted to become the long term password.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that initial passwords or activation codes are secure and temporary.
+**Justification**: This requirement ensures that initial passwords or activation codes are secure and temporary.
 This can help to prevent unauthorized access to user accounts.
 Auth0 supports customization for this requirement.
+This requirement even though should be straightforward to implement, is not a high priority requirement given the scope of our project.

-**Security Requirement**: Secure Initial Passwords and Activation Codes - The application should ensure that system generated initial passwords or activation codes are securely randomly generated, are at least 6 characters long, may contain letters and numbers, and expire after a short period of time.
+**Security Requirement**: Not Applicable > Secure Initial Passwords and Activation Codes - The application should ensure that system generated initial passwords or activation codes are securely randomly generated, are at least 6 characters long, may contain letters and numbers, and expire after a short period of time.
 These initial secrets must not be permitted to become the long term password.

 ---

-### ASVS Requirement 2.3.2 - Auth0 Supported
+### ASVS Requirement 2.3.2 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify that enrollment and use of user-provided authentication devices are supported, such as a U2F or FIDO tokens.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it allows users to use their own authentication devices, which can provide a higher level of security.
+**Justification**: This requirement allows users to use their own authentication devices, which can provide a higher level of security.
 Supporting user-provided authentication devices can help to prevent unauthorized access to user accounts.
-Auth0 is supporting WebAuthn with FIDO security keys for multi-factor authentication as described here (https://auth0.com/blog/fido-security-key-support-comes-to-auth0/)
+Auth0 is supporting WebAuthn with FIDO security keys for multi-factor authentication as described here (https://auth0.com/blog/fido-security-key-support-comes-to-auth0/).
+This will not be implemented, and is not considered to be high priority for our project.

-**Security Requirement**: Support for User-Provided Authentication Devices - The application should support the enrollment and use of user-provided authentication devices, such as U2F or FIDO tokens.
+**Security Requirement**: Not Applicable > Support for User-Provided Authentication Devices - The application should support the enrollment and use of user-provided authentication devices, such as U2F or FIDO tokens.

 ---